-Many people are confused by why their motivation for exercise is tanking during this quarantine but these bodybuilding tips will make you feel better.
+Many people are confused by why their motivation for exercise is tanking during this quarantine but will make you feel better.
 I’ve been thinking about this quite a bit, and I believe I have some good solutions for you.

 But in order to implement the solutions, you have to first appreciate what is the cause of this lack of motivation during these unprecedented times.